jakesgordon/elixir-appsignal-custom-plug/README.md

   * `localhost:4000/bar`
   * `localhost:4000/custom`

-I would expect all 3 to show up in AppSignal, but only /foo and /bar show up.
+I would expect all 3 to show up in AppSignal, but only /foo and /bar show up while /custom is missing in action.